Rosalind Ellicott: Life

-Ellicott was born in Cambridge, the daughter of Constantia Annie Ellicott (née Becher) and Charles Ellicott, the Bishop of Gloucester and Bristol.
+Ellicott was born on November 14, 1857, in Cambridge, the daughter of Constantia Annie Ellicott (née Becher) and Charles Ellicott, the Bishop of Gloucester and Bristol.
 Her father had no interest in music and it was predominantly her mother, an amateur singer who had been involved with the founding both of London's Handel Society (1882–1939) and of the Gloucester Philharmonic Society, who encouraged young Rosalind's talent.

-At the age of six "she exhibited an extraordinary facility in music, singing, and harmonising correctly by ear".
+At age six "she exhibited an extraordinary facility in music, singing, and harmonising correctly by ear".
 She took lessons from Samuel Sebastian Wesley, the cathedral organist, from age 12, tried writing songs at 13 and then a sonata at 16.

-From 1874 to 1876 she studied piano with Frederick Westlake at the Royal Academy of Music.
+From 1874 to 1876, she studied piano with Frederick Westlake at the Royal Academy of Music.
 While at the Academy she discovered her voice and took soprano solo parts in oratorios and cantatas and was a frequent soloist at the Three Choirs Festival.
 She also studied composition for seven years from 1885 under Thomas Wingham of the Brompton Oratory.
 She was a member of the International Society of Musicians and the National Society of Professional Musicians, as well as an ARAM.
 But despite her relative success in the last two decades of the century as a composer and performer, by the early 1900s she began disappearing from the public eye.
-She moved to the south coast after World War I and died in Seasalter in 1924.
+She moved to the south coast after World War I and died in Seasalter, on April 5, 1924.
 She is buried near her parents in the churchyard of Birchington-on-Sea, in Kent.